 This is what AI search is now able to do.
 Machine learning makes it a lot easier to serve fast and relevant results by analysing millions of customer interactions every day.
 Natural language processing, which is how machines understand our communication, and semantic understanding, where computers are able process meaning and context behind human information, means that retailers can make sense of real-world complexity when it comes to ecommerce site search.

-AI-powered search results are also outstanding, they can reduce the number of searches that return “no product found” to almost zero, conversions are up by 20 to 50% on search queries, since an ecommerce site has a better knowledge of what to serve customers, and revenue is also up for retail brands who deploy this tool.
+As shown in the latest case study, the AI-powered search results are also outstanding, they can reduce the number of searches that return “no product found” to almost zero, conversions are up by 20 to 50% on search queries, since an ecommerce site has a better knowledge of what to serve customers, and revenue is also up for retail brands who deploy this tool.
 This is adding much more value to the on-site search function.

 It’s the future of what this technology should look like.
 But why?